MungoMeng/Panorama-OpticalFlow/README.md

 ### Build and Run
-Please `cd` to the source code directory such as `cd /GPU`, and then you can use a C++ complier to build all source code and get a executable file.
-E.g, for GPU version code, the commond looks like:
+Please `cd` to the directory containing all source code such as `cd /GPU`, and then you can use a C++ complier to build the program and get a executable file.
+E.g., for GPU version code, the commond looks like:
 ```
 nvcc *.cpp *.cu -o outputfile `pkg-config opencv --cflags --libs` -std=c++11
 ```